 The most popular beach on Ios is Mylopotas and this area has plenty of restaurants, bars, clubs and water activities.
 Unlike Mykonos, you won’ findt any gay specific venues but the atmosphere is pretty open and gay friendly overall.
 If you’re a gym rat and don’t skip a workout even on holiday, you can even find a fitness center right next to Far Out Beach Club, which offers day passes for visitors.
 If you rent a car or want to go by taxi, you can visit more secluded beaches for a totally different vibe including favorites like Manganari or Kalamos.

 Ios Island can easily keep you busy for a several days as you enjoy the nice beaches, the enjoyable nightlife, cute old town and amazing gastronomy.
+In summer of 2018, the first gay bar opened called Pride.
+Given it’s the only one, it’s certainly worth checking out to meet and great with other LGBT and friendly residents and visitors.
 One not-to-miss attraction includes an evening visit to Pathos – a sunset bar on the edge of the rocky cliffs, which is perfectly aligned to watch the sunset.
 The design is artistic and fresh, the cocktails delicious and the sunset one of the most stunning you’ll ever see.
 Head there just before sunset for a fantastic experience with a few cocktails before heading out to dinner.

 Great food can be found throughout the island, but our favorite spot is easily a cute little place in the old town called Katogi.
 Owned by a young Greek couple, the restaurant is tucked in between a small alley, provides outdoor dining and the food is out of this world.
 You’ll enjoy eating local Greek taverna style, which is a bit like tapas where you share a variety of dishes with the entire table – it’s a place that simply can’t be missed.
 On the far end of the island you will even find the tomb of Homer, which pays tribute to the famous Greek playwright.
 Though historians argue whether this is his true burial place, it’s undisputed that Homer spent many years living on Ios in ancient times.
 The tomb itself isn’t overly impressive, but the views you’ll find from the look point at the tomb are remarkable.